Ling Cooper Tang: Television

 In 1998 Tang appeared in Breakers.
 She became known for her role as Dr. Kylie Preece on All Saints, an Australian hospital drama, which she played from 1999 to 2002.
 In 2001 she appeared on the cover of TV Week to promote the series.

 In 2002, Tang presented the ABC Television children's program, Play School.

 She played Mei Lin in series 4 of The Doctor Blake Mysteries (2016), and Dang, a brothel madam, in Top of the Lake: China Girl (2017).

 Tang has also appeared in Fireflies, Children's Hospital, Sea Patrol and the miniseries Tribe.

 Tang appeared in both seasons of ABC series Troppo, in 2022 and 2024.

-On 13 September 2024, Tang was named as part of the extended cast for series two of crime drama Deadloch.
+On 13 September 2024, Tang was named as part of the extended cast for series two of crime drama Deadloch, which was released on 21 March 2026.

 According to a report by the Australian Film Commission, Tang is considered a breakthrough actress given her racial background.
 She has been cast in several non ethnic-specific roles for mainstream shows, which is considered unusual for Australian broadcast television.